alexnjoya/flow-scaffold/README.md

-# 🌊 Flow Platform Development Scaffold
+# 🤖 FlowAI Development Scaffold

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Scaffold-ETH 2 Docs</a> |
   <a href="https://scaffoldeth.io">Scaffold-ETH 2 Website</a>
 </h4>

-🧪 A development scaffold for building the **Flow Platform** - a decentralized AI agent financial operations platform built on Ethereum with ENS integration.
-This scaffold provides a complete development environment for building, testing, and deploying the Flow ecosystem.
+🧪 A development scaffold for building **FlowAI** - an AI-powered on-chain autonomous agents platform that helps you perform blockchain activities using plain English commands.
+This scaffold provides a complete development environment for building, testing, and deploying AI agents that automate on-chain operations.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.

 ## 🎯 Project Overview

-The Flow Platform is designed to enable AI agents with ENS identities, verifiable credentials, cross-border payments, and community governance.
+FlowAI is an AI agents platform that helps you perform on-chain activities such as sending money using plain English, resolving ENS addresses, and more.
 This scaffold provides the development foundation for:

+- **🤖 AI-Powered Autonomous Agents**: Create intelligent agents that execute blockchain operations
+- **🗣️ Plain English Commands**: Interact with blockchain using natural language
-- **🤖 AI Agent Management**: Create and manage AI agents with ENS identities
+- **🌐 ENS Integration**: Resolve and manage ENS addresses automatically
-- **🆔 Verifiable Credentials**: Issue and verify trust credentials
-- **💰 Cross-border Payments**: Process payments using human-readable ENS names
+- **💰 Stablecoin Payments**: Process payments using human-readable commands
-- **🏛️ Multi-signature Wallets**: Create named wallets for DAO coordination
-- **🗳️ Community Governance**: Build decentralized autonomous organizations
+- **🔄 On-Chain Automation**: Automate complex blockchain workflows with AI

 ## 🏗️ Architecture

 This scaffold includes:

-- **Frontend**: NextJS application with RainbowKit wallet integration
+- **AI Agent Interface**: NextJS application with natural language processing capabilities
-- **Smart Contracts**: Hardhat development environment for Solidity contracts
+- **Blockchain Integration**: Hardhat development environment for smart contract automation
+- **ENS Resolution**: Automated ENS address resolution and management
+- **Payment Processing**: Stablecoin payment automation with plain English commands
-- **Testing**: Comprehensive testing framework for contracts and frontend
+- **Testing**: Comprehensive testing framework for AI agents and blockchain interactions
 - **Deployment**: Automated deployment scripts for multiple networks

 ## 📁 Project Structure